mivation/integration-gateway/README.md

 - Our server queues all request using enterprise grade queuing technology.
 You can expect all requests to be turned around by our server sub-second.
 - The `format` in the post is assigned by Mivation during integration planning with the credentials.
 - The is an optional `id` for each payload record that is *required* for updatable data.
 - Payloads may be split smaller fragments for processing.
-When split, one callback will be sent for each fragment.

 ----